EN-Brain-Imaging-of-Tumours/workshop/content/index.md

 # ENBIT Workshop 2018

-The workshop of the [ENBIT consortium] (<https://www.enbit.ac.uk/>), Data Sharing & Tools for Brain Tumour Imaging, will be held in Brussels, at The EGG, Rue Bara 175, on May 31st 2018.
+The workshop of the [ENBIT consortium] (<https://www.enbit.ac.uk/>), Data Sharing & Tools for Brain Tumour Imaging, will be held in Brussels, at The Egg, Rue Bara 175, on **May 31st 2018**.

-This meeting will be a place to discuss the creation, mainteinance, and usage of a database of clinical images from brain tumors.
+This meeting will be a place to discuss the creation, maintenance, and usage of a database of clinical images from brain tumors.

 # Attendance

-The workshop is free of charge, and four travel grants are available.
+The workshop is free of charge, and four student travel grants are available.
 Interested and motivated researchers are welcome to apply.
 The capacity is limited.

 # Where and when?